 Boeing marked a milestone today as the first 737 MAX 9 made its debut in front of thousands of Boeing employees.

-The 737 MAX 9 is the second member of Boeing’s industry leading 737 MAX family, with a maximum capacity of 220 passengers and a range of 3,515 nautical miles.
+The 737 MAX 9 is the second member of Boeing’s industry-leading 737 MAX family, with a maximum capacity of 220 passengers and a range of 3,515 nautical miles.

-The airplane now begins system checks, fueling and engine runs on the flight line.
+The airplane now begins system checks, fueling, and engine runs on the flight line.
 Once completed, the airplane will begin flight testing in the coming weeks – the final phase of verification of the operational characteristics and overall performance of a new airplane.

 “The 737 MAX team continues to do a fantastic job getting us to these important milestones right on schedule,” said Keith Leverkuhn, vice president and general manager of the 737 MAX program, Boeing Commercial Airplanes.
-“Our primary focus is delivering an aircraft that has the legendary reliability our 737 customers depend on, plus the optimized flexibility and range capability they desire.”
+“Our primary focus is delivering an aircraft with the legendary reliability our 737 customers depend on, plus the optimized flexibility and range capability they desire.”